Majority of Linden Street Renovation Project Postponed

 The City will still move forward with constructing planned improvements at the intersections of Linden and Jefferson streets in addition to Linden and Walnut streets early next month.
 There will be temporary closures for vehicles at the Linden and Walnut intersection.

-The City intends to finish the entire Linden Street Renovation Project but has decided to hold off on the remainder of the project until economic conditions improve since the construction of the entire project will disrupt traffic flow on Linden and require outdoor dining areas to be temporarily moved.
-This decision comes from the collaboration of business owners, the Downtown Development Authority, internal City departments, Economic Health and City leadership.
+The City intends to finish the entire Linden Street Renovation Project but has decided to hold off on the remainder of the project until economic conditions improve since the entire project’s construction will disrupt traffic flow on Linden and require outdoor dining areas to be temporarily moved.
+This decision comes from business owners’ collaboration, the Downtown Development Authority, internal City departments, Economic Health, and City leadership.

-The City is hoping to do as much as they can to support local businesses and the local economy as the pandemic continues.
-The work scheduled for early this year will move the overall project forward and will result in fewer impacts as well as closures to these intersections once the remainder of the construction takes place.
+The City is hoping to do as much as it can to support local businesses and the local economy as the pandemic continues.
+The work scheduled for early this year will move the overall project forward and result in fewer impacts and closures to these intersections once the remainder of the construction takes place.

 The Linden Street Renovation project was scheduled to start in April of last year but was postponed due to the pandemic.